Low-protein diet: Low-protein vs calorie restriction

 Calorie restriction has been demonstrated to increase the life span and decrease the age-associated morbidity of many experimental animals.
 Increases in longevity or reductions in age-associated morbidity have also been shown for model systems where protein or specific amino acids have been reduced.
 In particular, experiments in model systems in rats, mice, and Drosophila fruit flies have shown increases in life-span with reduced protein intake comparable to that for calorie restriction.
 Restriction of the amino acid methionine, which is required to initiate protein synthesis, is sufficient to extend lifespan.
 Restriction of the branched-chain amino acids is sufficient to extend the lifespan of Drosophila fruit flies and male mice.

 Some of the most dramatic effects of calorie restriction are on metabolic health, promoting leanness, decreasing blood sugar and increasing insulin sensitivity.
 Low-protein diets mimic many of the effects of calorie restriction but may engage different metabolic mechanisms.
 Low protein diets rapidly reduce fat and restores normal insulin sensitivity to diet-induced obese mice.
 Specifically restricting consumption of the three branched-chain amino acids leucine, isoleucine and valine is sufficient to promote leanness and improve regulation of blood glucose.
-Restriction of isoleucine, but not leucine or valine, is required to observe the full beneficial effects of a low protein diet.
+A recent randomized-controlled clinical trial showed that protein restriction (PR) improves multiple markers of metabolic health, such as reducing adiposity and improving insulin sensitivity.

 The diets of humans living in some of the Blue Zones, regions of enhanced numbers of centenarians and reduced age-associated morbidity, contain less than 10% of energy from protein, although reports on all the Blue Zones are not available.
 None of the diets in these regions is completely based on plants, but plants form the bulk of the food eaten.
 Although it has been speculated that some of these populations are under calorie restriction, this is contentious as their smaller size is consistent with the lower food consumption.

-Low-protein and liver disease

-In the past a standard dietary treatment for those with liver disease or damage was a low protein, high carbohydrate, moderate fat and low salt diet.
-In addition, vitamin supplements especially vitamin B group should be taken.
-Sodium might have to be restricted to 500–1,500 mg per day.

-Low-protein and kidney disease

-Low-protein diets to treat kidney disease include the rice diet, which was started by Walter Kempner at Duke University in 1939.
-This diet was a daily ration of 2,000 calories consisting of moderate amounts of boiled rice, sucrose and dextrose, and a restricted range of fruit, supplemented with vitamins.
-Sodium and chloride were restricted to 150 mg and 200 mg respectively.
-It showed remarkable effects on control of edema and hypertension.
-Although the rice diet was designed to treat kidney and vascular disease, the large weight loss associated with the diet led to a vogue in its use for weight loss which lasted for more than 70 years.
-The rice diet program closed in 2013.